luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **8 February** Bismarck and Talleyrand spoke (before reports of Goltz's recent chats had arrived in Berlin) — Talleyrand then called in to see Buchanan who sent a report to Russell on 8th, Talleyrand reported it to Paris on 9th.

-Talleyrand's report: Bismarck says that the King and Crown Prince support Augustenburg but 'As for me, my ideas on the Danish question have not changed.
-Of all the policies we could follow, the most inept would be for Prussia to cooperate to establish a new German Grand Duchy, to create a Prince who, in time of peace will vote against us at Frankfurt and in time of war will compromise us if he does not betray us.
-Believe me, it is not for a nobody like the Prince of Augustenburg that Prussia is spending the blood of its soldiers and the money of its treasury.'
-But he suggested that annexation wasn't practical and therefore he supported 'reconciliation with Denmark' and he still adhered 'to the principle of the integrity of the Danish Monarchy.'
+Talleyrand's report: Bismarck says that the King and Crown Prince support Augustenburg but 'As for me, my ideas on the Danish question have not changed. **Of all the policies we could follow, the most inept would be for Prussia to cooperate to establish a new German Grand Duchy, to create a Prince who, in time of peace will vote against us at Frankfurt and in time of war will compromise us if he does not betray us.
+Believe me, it is not for a nobody like the Prince of Augustenburg that Prussia is spending the blood of its soldiers and the money of its treasury.**' But he suggested that annexation wasn't practical and therefore he supported 'reconciliation with Denmark' and he still adhered 'to the principle of the integrity of the Danish Monarchy.'

-## Buchanan's report: Bismarck told Talleyrand that there were three courses he could follow: support Augustenburg, annexation, or maintain the integrity of the Danish monarchy.
-The first would be

-against Prussian interests [for the reasons he repeated many times].
+Buchanan's report: Bismarck told Talleyrand that there were three courses he could follow: support Augustenburg, annexation, or maintain the integrity of the Danish monarchy.
+The first would be against Prussian interests [for the reasons he repeated many times].
 The second would be impossible for even if there were no other objections to it France would want some equivalent gain.
 The third option was therefore his preferred policy.

 **10 February** British Cabinet supported the proposal for an armistice following total evacuation of Schleswig by Danes but this was rejected by Vienna and Berlin on 11th.

 **10 February** Palmerston spoke to Klindworth, 'the famous secret agent' (Steefel), who reported the chat to Apponyi who informed Rechberg on 10th.
 Palmerston was angry and threatening re Austria, and complained about the Queen who was following 'a policy of her own in espousing the cause of Prussia' and in influencing party leaders in Parliament.
 He regrets the fallout with Napoleon and intends a rapprochement including the offer of carte blanche in Italy in return for help on Denmark.

 The alliance with Prussia will end in disaster — you will lose Venetia and Galicia, 'so much the better', and Hungary, 'so much the worse'.
 Gorchakov is supporting Prussia and wants an alliance with Napoleon.
 (Palmertson knew Klindworth was an Austrian agent and referred to it being 'very useful to remind the Austrians privately of the danger they were running' to Russell a few days later, so it's very likely this was a deliberate back-channel message from Palmerston to Vienna.)
 Apponyi agreed that Palmerston was cross because he was isolated — he had no ally, his Cabinet was divided and the Queen disagreed with him.
 (Otto Manteuffel also hired Klindworth around 1853, Barclay p263).

 **11 February** The Danes formally asked London for support.
 This was probably the reason for Palmerston and Russell giving orders that Sir Alfred Horsfold 'prepare the scheme for an English army to be landed on the shore of Denmark'.
 By 11 February The Danish army had retreated from fortifications, riots in Copenhagen, but Wrangel had blundered.
 Moltke was sent on 11/2 to inspect situation but had no direct command and was not always even informed of developments.
 GC: At the start of the Danish war Moltke's influence was 'almost negligible'.
 If it had not been for his private correspondence with Colonel von Blumenthal, serving as Frederick Charles' chef, 'he would have been completely in the dark concerning events in Schleswig' (GC).

 **11 February** Oubril again stresses — accept Britain's suggestion of armistice and conference.
-Bismarck
-replies: We support the integrity of Danish monarchy per the terms of 1852 (i.e conditionally), we are released from obligations to Denmark, a conference is OK provided no preconditions, and if a change is needed I prefer Oldenburg to Augustenburg.
+Bismarck replies: We support the integrity of Danish monarchy per the terms of 1852 (i.e conditionally), we are released from obligations to Denmark, a conference is OK provided no preconditions, and if a change is needed I prefer Oldenburg to Augustenburg.
 On 13th Tsar wrote that 'material intervention ... is not to be thought of'.

 **13 February** Palmerston-Russell: 'The conduct of Austria and Prussia is incredibly bad, and one or both of them will suffer for it before these matters are settled.'
 France will 'probably decline' to act with us 'unless tempted' by the prospect of an army on the Rhine.
-Sending a fleet would take 'many weeks' and wouldn't have 'much effect upon the Germans unless it were understood to be a first step towards something more; and I doubt whether the Cabinet or the country are as yet prepared for active interference.'
+Sending a fleet would take 'many weeks' and wouldn't have 'much effect upon the Germans unless it were understood to be a first step towards something more; and **I doubt whether the Cabinet or the country are as yet prepared for active interference**.'
 Fighting Austria and Prussia is a 'huge undertaking' — we have 20,000 men, they have '200,000 or 300,000' and would have German allies.
 Also, we face a problem in raising for Prussia the spectre of France attacking as 'it might not be advisable nor for our own interest to suggest to France an attack' on the Rhine.
-'It would serve Prussia right if such an attack were made; and if Prussia remains in the wrong we could not take part with her against France.
-But the conquest [of Rhenish provinces] by France would be an evil for us and would seriously affect the position of Holland and Belgium.'
-I.e Palmerston's view was that traditional British interests were at bottom the Low Countries and containing France and they should not act to contain Germany, in defence of secondary interests, in such a way as to jeopardise these primary interests.
+'It would serve Prussia right if such an attack were made; and if Prussia remains in the wrong we could not take part with her against France. **But the conquest [of Rhenish provinces] by France would be an evil for us and would seriously affect the position of Holland and Belgium.**' I.e Palmerston's view was that traditional British interests were at bottom the Low Countries and containing France and they should not act to contain Germany, in defence of secondary interests, in such a way as to jeopardise these primary interests.

 British Cabinet meetings on 13 and 17 February confirmed that Cabinet was determined to avoid threatening unilateral intervention.
 Granville reported to the Queen: Russell clear there is 'no question of our going to war single handed' and Palmerston seems even less keen, but it would 'weaken' our leverage if the Cabinet's position were known.
-The Queen complained (13th) re

----

-suggestions of threatening Germany with intervention and of Napier's 'wild and violent advice'.
+The Queen complained (13th) re suggestions of threatening Germany with intervention and of Napier's 'wild and violent advice'.
 On 17th Russell retreated from intervention further.

 **14 February** Wrangel: unless explicit orders to contrary, I'll invade Jutland on 17th.
 GC: by now reports had come from Vienna and from Austria's Ambassador in Berlin that FJ opposed a move to Jutland and Wilhelm realised Bismarck had been right on 21 January (or 20th?).
 With Wilhelm's agreement,